Last Updated on October 22, 2023

-It used to work just fine !
-However in the last year or so BBC iPlayer has started to block access to many VPN programs.
+Like so many VPN services, it used to work just fine!
+However, in the last year or so BBC iPlayer has started to block access to many VPN programs.
 This is important as thousands of people use VPNs for security and to bypass country specific restrictions that often exist on poplar streaming sites like the BBC.

 How Do VPNs Allow Access to BBC iPlayer Anyway?